 trading office see get help with money

-Salespeople might come to your house selling
+Salespeople might come to your house

-money to cover the cost of your funeral.
+amount of money to cover the cost of your funeral.

 Some Indigenous organisations offer funeral cover, as do private